Membership Inference Risks in Quantized Models: A Theoretical and Empirical Study

-\paragraph{Pretrained Embedders.} To generate one-dimensional molecular embeddings, we evaluate four pretrained models from the representation learning literature: GraphMVP~\cite{liu2022pretraining} and 3D-Infomax~\cite{stark2021_3dinfomax} (3D-2D mutual information maximization), MolR~\cite{wang2022chemicalreactionaware} (reaction-aware pretraining), and ChemBERTa-MTR~\cite{ahmad2022chemberta2} (multitask regression with SMILES tokenization).
-The embeddings are passed to small feed-forward networks for downstream tasks, and we quantify the privacy impact of each embedder in~\autoref{app:molecular_details}.
+Finally, we study the security of small predictive models trained on molecular embedders, focusing on the trade-off between performance and privacy.

-\paragraph{Downstream tasks.} We evaluate and train the models on various property prediction tasks from the Therapeutic Data Commons (TDC) platform~\cite{Huang2021tdc}, focusing on ADMET properties (Absorption, Distribution, Metabolism, Excretion, and Toxicity).
-These tasks encompass both binary classification and regression problems with datasets of varying sizes and complexities.
-For classification tasks, we report the AUC-ROC scores, and for regression tasks, we report R2 scores (coefficient of determination).
-For both metrics, higher values indicate better performance, with 1 being the maximum value for both metrics.
-For the regression tasks, the R2 score can be negative, indicating that the model performs worse than a simple mean prediction.
+\paragraph{Pretrained Embedders.} To generate one-dimensional molecular embeddings, we evaluate four pretrained models from the representation learning literature: GraphMVP~\citep{liu2022pretraining} and 3D-Infomax~\citep{stark2021_3dinfomax} (3D-2D mutual information maximization), MolR~\citep{wang2022chemicalreactionaware} (reaction-aware pretraining), and ChemBERTa-MTR~\citep{ahmad2022chemberta2} (multitask regression with string representations of the molecule).
+The embeddings are passed to two layers feed-forward networks (with a hidden dimension of 128) trained on each downstream task.
+We trained all models for 500 epochs with a learning rate of 1e-4, and selected the best checkpoint based on the validation loss.
+We focused on the simple quantization methods presented in~\autoref{app:quantization} for their interpretability.

-\paragraph{Task models.} For each downstream task, we train fully connected networks (two layers, hidden dimension 128) for 500 epochs.
-To ensure robust estimation of $\qcertif$, we allocate 40\% of the dataset to the validation set.
-Each experiment is repeated~\nrunmol times, with 90\% of the training set randomly subsampled in each run to ensure different training trajectories are used.
-We quantify the impact of quantization on performance measuring the relative performance of the quantized model to the original: for a metric $m$ (AUROC or R2): \( \diffmetric{\textrm{val}}{m} = {m^{\textrm{val}}_{\text{quantized}}}/{m^{\textrm{val}}_{\text{original}}} \).
-Full results, including performance-privacy trade-offs grouped by embedders, are available in~\autoref{app:molecular_details}.
+\paragraph{Downstream tasks.} We evaluate and train the models on various property prediction tasks (classification) from the Therapeutic Data Commons (TDC) platform~\citep{Huang2021tdc}, focusing on ADMET properties (Absorption, Distribution, Metabolism, Excretion, and Toxicity).
+Additional results and tradeoffs with regression tasks are given in~\autoref{app:molecular_details}.
+We report the AUC-ROC scores and to ensure robust estimation of $\qcertif$, we allocate 40\% of the dataset to the validation set.
+All models are trained using 90\% of the dataset for each run to ensure different training trajectories are sampled.
+Finally, we report the relative performance of the quantized model to the original: \( \diffmetric{\textrm{val}}{\text{AUROC}} = {\text{AUROC}^{\textrm{val}}_{\text{quantized}}}/{\text{AUROC}^{\textrm{val}}_{\text{original}}} \).